Topos in Semantic

 () money, () happiness: “lack of money is terrible

-() sport, () health: “when I stop training, I feel bad
+() sports, () health: “when I stop exercising, I feel bad

-In such cases, the predicates are linked by four different topoi <+/- S, +/- H>; nonetheless, communities have preferences, in this case for the two last ones.
+In such cases, the predicates are linked by four different topoi <+/- S, +/- H>; nevertheless, communities have preferences, in this case for the two last.

 These topoi are the exact linguistic expression of the “active associative nodes for ideas” mentioned by Ong (1958, p.
-122); S. Collections (I).
-They express the possible linguistic associations between “having money” and “being happy”, between “living a healthy life” and “practicing sport”.
-To summarize, current talk about money and happiness prefers the (, ) association, whilst current talk about sport and a healthy life prefers the (+, +) association.
+122); see collections (I).
+They express the possible linguistic associations between “having money” and “being happy”, between “living a healthy life” and “exercising”.
+To summarize, in Syldavia, the current talk about money and happiness prefers the (, ) association, while current talk about sport and a healthy life prefers the (+, +) association.

 Such associations will emerge in the discourse as reasonable and convincing inferences.
-In ordinary discourse a complex causal elaboration such as “some/all plant protection products are the/a cause of bees disappearance” boils down in ordinary talk to an accepted, doxical association “+PPP, – bees”.
+In ordinary discourse a complex causal elaboration such as “some/all plant protection products are the/a cause the disappearance of bees” boils down in ordinary syldavian talk to an accepted, doxical association “(+)PPP, (-)bees”.

 These expressions are semantic inferences, and are pseudo-reasoning insofar as they say nothing about reality; discourse is an inference machine, an argumentative machine; language can and does speak.
-This vision legitimates the skepticism of the theory of argumentation in the language with respect to ordinary argumentation as a form of reasoning, S. Criticism.
-Reasoning emerges from ordinary talk only under specific conditions; there might be a big step between debating and learning (Buty & Plantin 2009).
+This vision justifies the skepticism of the theory of argumentation in language about ordinary argumentation as a form of reasoning, see critique.
+Reasoning emerges from ordinary talk only under certain conditions; there might be a big step between debating and learning (Buty & Plantin 2009).